Rampla Juniors

 Rampla Juniors Fútbol Club, commonly known as Rampla Juniors, is a Uruguayan football club based in Montevideo.
 The team was actively playing the 2021 season by January 2021.
 In their home stadium, Rampla won the Uruguayan championship in 1927.
 In 2019, the Rampla Juniors Fútbol Club had Estadio Olímpico, with 6,000 capacity, as its home stadium.
-Fans are nicknamed "The Flinstones," as they helped build the team's home stadium in the 1960s, which resembled a quarry.
+Fans are nicknamed "The Flintstones", as they helped build the team's home stadium in the 1960s, which resembled a quarry.

 History

 Origin and colours

 Rampla Juniors were founded in the Aduana area (also the birthplace of River Plate FC), then moved first to the Aguada neighborhood, and finally, around 1920, to the Cerro neighborhood.
 Their colors are taken from Fortaleza, a club that existed in the early years of Rampla's stint in the Cerro area.
 Another story of how they chose their colors is similar to how Boca Juniors supposedly got the idea for their kit colors from a Swedish flag on a ship.
 It is rumored that Rampla's founders took the red and green from an Italian flag on a ship that arrived in Montevideo Bay.
 It is also said that the basketball team CA Aguada (founded in 1922) took their colors from Rampla Juniors.